mprib/caliscope/paper/paper.md

 # Summary

 3D motion capture is an indispensable tool employed in multiple research domains such as rehabilitation, sports science, and robotics.
 This technique necessitates a thorough calibration of each camera's intrinsic properties, the alignment of all cameras in a shared spatial context and accurate 2D point tracking.
 With these calculations, it is possible to triangulate landmark locations and reconstruct movement dynamics.
-Historically, this process has relied on costly proprietary tools.
-However, the emergence of open-source pose estimation tools and the availability of high-quality consumer-grade cameras have paved the way for innovative approaches.
+Historically, this process has relied on costly proprietary tools, though the emergence of open-source pose estimation tools and the availability of high-quality consumer-grade cameras have paved the way for innovative approaches.

 Caliscope is a Python package designed to automate the process of camera calibration and landmark triangulation using pre-recorded video, enabling a range of camera hardware setups and tracking solutions to be employed.
 User interaction with the software is facilitated through a graphical user interface (GUI), which provides visual feedback to assist in troubleshooting and quality control.